webclinic017/gotolong/README.md

 The tool uses plan data (stocks to be acquired) and existing holding (stocks already acquired) to generate Quarterly reports on stocks to be acquired in the quarter with 6-month delay (can be customized).

+# ISIN Data

-1. isin-data/isin-(bse|nse)-500.csv has a list of BSE 500 and NSE 500 companies with ISIN number.
+The file isin-data/isin-(bse|nse)-500.csv has a list of BSE 500 and NSE 500 companies with ISIN number.
-Downloaded directly from the websites.
+These were downloaded directly from the NSE and BSE websites.

 Fix discrepancy